Juju (Siouxsie and the Banshees album): Legacy

 In 1995, Melody Maker writer Cathi Unsworth described Juju as "one of the most influential British albums ever".

 McGeoch's guitar playing in particular was singled out for praise by critics and musicians.
 In 2006 he was listed at number 89 on Mojos list of the "100 greatest guitarists of all time" for his work on "Spellbound".
 Johnny Marr of the Smiths said on BBC Radio 2 in February 2008 that he rated McGeoch highly for his work on "Spellbound".
 Marr qualified it as "clever", with a "really good picky thing going on which is very un-rock'n'roll".
 In Uncut, Marr rated McGeoch as his 10th favourite guitarist for his work on Juju and Real Life by Magazine.
 Another member of the Smiths, singer Morrissey, commented on "Spellbound" during an interview for the US KROQ-FM radio station in 1997: "Another great single.
 A hit in England.
 Certainly not here, I don't think.
 But they were one of the great groups of the late '70s, early '80s. ...
 Siouxsie and the Banshees were excellent."
 Morrissey later named Juju as a major album of the Banshees.
 Robert Smith of the Cure cited McGeoch's contribution on "Head Cut" in his five favourite guitar tracks, saying: "This is really harsh funk in a weird way – clever choppy chords.
 There's no real form to it as such, but some interesting sequences".

 Radiohead cited Juju, with Thom Yorke, Ed O'Brien and Colin Greenwood all mentioning their liking for the album.
 O'Brien remembered recording "Spellbound" on a tape recorder after listening to the charts, noting that "it was a great era of music".
 John Frusciante of Red Hot Chili Peppers mentioned it as one of his influences for the album By the Way.
 He said: "John McGeoch is a guitarist I want to be.
 He's got a new brilliant idea at each song.
 I generally listen to the records he recorded with Magazine and Siouxsie and the Banshees, Juju".
 Billy Corgan of the Smashing Pumpkins selected "Arabian Knights" when he talked about some of his favourite music on BBC radio: commenting the song, he said that "Siouxsie and the Banshees were able to unlock certain rhythms and feelings that are still in alt rock today".
-Duane Denison of the Jesus Lizard chose McGeoch as his favorite guitarist for his playing, especially on Juju, saying: it was "atmospheric and aggressive" and "truly inspiring to me".
+Duane Denison of the Jesus Lizard chose McGeoch as his favourite guitarist for his playing, especially on Juju, saying: it was "atmospheric and aggressive" and "truly inspiring to me".

 William Reid of the Jesus and Mary Chain selected "Spellbound" in a playlist including some of his favourite tracks.
 Suede's singer Brett Anderson cited Juju as one of his reference points.